IMADE3D/JellyBox/README.md

 ### License specific answer:
-CC BY-NC-SA 4.0 - now<br>
+CC BY-NC-SA 4.0 - now
-CC BY - - - - - - two years after publishing original files

 We do love the remix culture, however, we do this for a living, and research and development of hardware AND of the build experience is incredibly arduous, resource intensive, and plainly expensive.
 We are building a network of licensed trainers and licensed manufacturers (Franchisees - interested?
 We strike good deals.
 Shoot us a message.), and we need to be able to guarantee our partners a competitive advantage at the beginning.

-Thus, we publish the files initially as under Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 4.0) license.
+Thus, we publish the files under Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 4.0) license.
 This allows anyone to print spare part to fix their printer, remix the parts, hack the heck out of it, even build a whole new project on top.
 Yet, this is not strictly Open-Source as the Open Source Hardware Association would tell you, but it is a common practice, it's within RepRap guidelines, and most people in fact do consider this open source.
 Even the original versions of GNU allowed non-commercial clause!

-Yet for the work to be completely free and up for grabs, it really should have no restrictions attached.
-That's why we'll publish the source files under Creative Commons Attribution(CC BY), which will allow anyone to venture into the commercial waters even without our involvement.